DougBurke/chandraobs/notes/display.md

    perhaps, a simpler version like "very fast", "fast", "pedestrian", ...)?

+   this has also been added to the schedule table, as the string stored in ObsCat - e.g. 0-4, 4-15 - which may or may not be useful.

  - add in object type and proposal area to the schedule list

  - add in proposal area to the main display